vuejs/v2.vuejs.org/source/api/instance-properties.md

 - **Type:** `Object ViewModel`
 - **Read only**

 The root ViewModel.
-It the current ViewModel has no parents this value will be itself.
+If the current ViewModel has no parents this value will be itself.

 ### vm.$compiler